huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 * `expiration_time` - Expiration time.
 * `creation_date` - Creation time (time stamp) of a key.
 * `tags` - The key/value pairs to associate with the kms key.
+* `rotation_enabled` - Indicates whether the key rotation is enabled or not.
+* `rotation_interval` - The key rotation interval.
+It's valid when rotation is enabled.
+* `rotation_number` - The total number of key rotations.
+It's valid when rotation is enabled.